ddnexus/pagy/.github/ISSUE_TEMPLATE/Code.md

 By following the steps below you will either solve your problem or ensure that it's a real reproducible issue to fix.

-WARNING: CODE ISSUES NOT FOLLOWING THIS TEMPLATE WILL BE DELETED WITHOUT NOTICE
+WARNING: CODE ISSUES NOT FOLLOWING THIS TEMPLATE MAY BE DELETED WITHOUT NOTICE

 -->